viash-hub/htrnaseq/README.md

 ![](assets/launch-parameters-3-small.png)

-Next, we need to fill in the paramters for the run.
+Next, we need to fill in the parameters for the run.
 This is similar to
 before:

 ![](assets/launch-parameters-4-small.png)